RichardFreedman/intervals-streamlit/README.md

 - If you want to restart another time you will need to:

-1. Open Navigator
+1. Open Anaconda Navigator
 2. Click on your Virtual Environment to activate it
-3. Open Terminal (as shown above)
+3. Open Terminal (as shown above at the start of Step 4)
-4. 'Change Directory' to your project folder (see above) using 'cd' and the rest of the path to your folder
+4. 'Change Directory' to your project folder (see above) using 'cd' and the rest of the path to your folder as you did in Step 6
+5. Remember to 'cd intervals-streamlit' so you are inside the correct sub-folder!
-5. Start the Streamlit App as shown in step 9
+6. Start the Streamlit App as shown in step 9